historic-trails/website/sites/watrous-la-junta.md

 ## “An abode for men and animals”[^Kosmider25]:Barclay’s Fort

-On June 11, 1846, Alexander Barclay, along with the help of Joseph Doyle, laid the first adobe brick of Fort Barclay.
-Consisting of over forty rooms, the fort was described as “an abode for men and animals...formidable” [^25Kosmider] by U.S. Attorney for the Terrioty of New Mexico, W.W.H.
+On June 11, 1846, Alexander Barclay, with the help of hired workers, laid the first adobe brick of Fort Barclay.
+Barclay, a had dreamed of building a fort to protect the area from  Consisting of over forty rooms, the fort was described as “an abode for men and animals...formidable” [^25Kosmider] by U.S. Attorney for the Terrioty of New Mexico, W.W.H.
 Davis in November 1853.
 Davis, however, was not pleased with the interior of the fort, noting it was reminiscent of some “old state prison where the good and great of former times have languished away their lives” [^Greenwood].
 Despite such a scathing remark, many travelers of the Santa Fe Trail stopped here to rest, acquire goods and supplies, and escape the elements and potential indigenous attacks [^Kosmider26].
 Barclay later attempted to sell the fort to the U.S. Army, but they declined the offer, instead building
 [Fort Union](https://www.nps.gov/foun/index.htm) just a few miles away[^Birchell].
 In 1856, William Kroening purchased Fort Barclay [^Greenwood3].
 A flood in 1900 washed away all remains of the fort [^Birchell1].